apache/couchdb-fauxton/tests.md

 # Tests

-Fauxton has both unit and end-to-end tests.
+Fauxton has both **unit tests**, implemented with [Jest](https://facebook.github.io/jest/), and **end-to-end tests** using [Nightwatch](http://nightwatchjs.org/) against Selenium.

-Most unit tests are implemented with [Mocha](https://mochajs.org/) but we are slowly transitioning to [Jest](https://facebook.github.io/jest/).
-New tests should be implemented with Jest.

-End-to-end tests use [Nightwatch](http://nightwatchjs.org/) against Selenium.

 ## Unit tests

-Use `npm run test` to execute both Mocha and Jest tests.

-### Mocha tests

-You can run the Mocha unit tests via the command line or your browser.

-**Command line**

-    grunt test

-**Browser**

-Run `grunt test` at least once in order to generate `bundle.js` which is required by the HTML page.

-Make sure the dev server is running, and enter the path (not URL) to your `runner.html` file in your browser.

-    file://path/to/couchdb-fauxton/test/runner.html

-Refreshing the URL will re-run the tests via PhantomJS and in the browser.

-### Jest tests

 To run all tests:

-    npm run jest
+    npm run test

-To run a single test:
+You can run only specific tests by providing a pattern or filename.

+E.g.: to run tests in the `filename.test.js` file:

-    npm run jest -- filename.test.js
+    npm run test -- filename.test.js

+E.g.: to run tests under the `addons/cors` path:

+    npm run test -- addons/cors

 ## End-to-end tests